Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 Are Bulletproof Backpacks Legal?

-Bulletproof backpacks are legal in the United States.
+Yes, bulletproof backpacks are legal in the United States.
+After the tragic incident in Uvalde, there has been an increase in demand for bulletproof kids’ gear,manufactireres told Insider.
+Since a gunman opened fire at Robb Elementary School, more consumers are searching for and purchasing bulletproof backpacks.
 Body armor such as bulletproof vests and plate carriers are legal to own and wear in all 50 states.
 This also applies to other ballistic gear such as bulletproof backpacks and inserts.

 Residents of Connecticut and convicted felons are prohibited from purchasing bulletproof vests online.
 Further, most bulletproof backpacks inserts are banned by TSA for use on planes.